rbc31/JSONConfigSetter/README.md

 # JSONConfigSetter

-This project attempts to craete a library to allow small programs have user editable data.
+This project attempts to create a library to allow small programs have user editable data.

 The library works by taking a JSON file and allowing the parameters in the file to be edited in a JAVA swing interface.

-Currently you can create and edit values.
+Currently you can create, edit and delete objects, arrays, ints, booleans, doubles and strings

 TODO:
-  -> Deleting values
   -> Test coverage